-A premature baby is one who is born too early, before 37 weeks of pregnancy.
-Premature babies may not be fully developed at birth.
+A preterm baby is one who is born too early, before 37 weeks of pregnancy.
+Preterm babies may not be fully developed at birth.
 They may have more health problems and may need to stay in the hospital longer than babies born later.
 Some may have breathing problems because their lungs are not fully developed.

 What are the symptoms of COVID-19?

 Symptoms of COVID-19 for people of all ages include fever, cough and shortness of breath.
-Mild symptoms to severe illness can appear within 2-14 days of being infected.
-Recent data shows that compared to adults, babies and children generally have less severe COVID-19 symptoms.
-However, babies less than one year old are at a higher risk of getting very sick from COVID-19 than older children.
+Mild symptoms to severe illness can appear within 2 to 14 days of being infected.
+Recent data shows that compared with adults, babies and children generally have less severe COVID-19 symptoms.
+However, babies less than 1 year old are at a higher risk of getting very sick from COVID-19 than older children.
 In rare cases, children can become very sick with COVID-19 and can die.

 The symptoms of COVID-19 are similar in children and adults.
 In general, babies and children with COVID-19 may have mild symptoms.
 Some may not have any symptoms.